The Danger of Deepfakes: A New Form of Security Threat

 - Strange shifts in skin tone or lighting

 Video deepfakes are dangerous because the technology is recent enough that it can catch people off-guard.
-So long as you’re looking for these warning signs, however, you can weed out potential scams.
+However, so long as you’re looking for these warning signs, you can weed out potential scams.

-Deepfake technology becomes better and better every day.
+Sadly, deepfakes are becoming better and better each day.
 This means that deepfake fraud is going to become more threatening as time goes on.
-To keep yourself secure, remain vigilant, and look out for the various red flags detailed above.
+To be safe, remain vigilant always, and look out for the various red flags detailed above.

-To learn more information on the dangers of deepfakes, take a look at the infographic below.
+To learn more information on the dangers of deepfakes, check out the infographic below.